Weather-Station-Software/live-weather-station/readme.txt

 3. A compact widget displaying ephemeris in flat design.
 4. Using collected data shortcodes, to fill TablePress tables with textual values.
 5. A LCD panel to display current temperatures.
 Note that you can customize which data are displayed, colors, design, etc.
+6. 3 clean gauges to display current temperatures.
+Note that you can customize which data are displayed, colors, design, etc.
+7. 2 clean gauges on a dark background.
-6. A view of the plugin dashboard.
+8. A view of the plugin dashboard.
-7. Configuration of a shortcode to show a LCD panel.
+9. Configuration of a shortcode to show a LCD panel.
+10. Configuration of a shortcode to show a clean gauge.